Bloodbat/SanguineMutants/README.md

     A polyphonic, multipurpose macro oscillator based on the Renaissance alternative firmware for MI's Braids.
 Exposes every control.

+- ### Reticula

+  A topographic sequencer based on Mutable Instrument's Grids, it offers new, versatile capabilities exclusive to Sanguine Mutants.

 - ### Scalaria

   A polyphonic Moog inspired low-pass ladder filter from the original Symbiote firmware for MI's Warps.